irarainey/beeching/README.md

 beeching --name my-resource --exclude my-resource-to-keep
 ```

- Multiple name values can be supplied by separated by them with the `:` symbol.
+Multiple name values can be supplied by separating them with the `:` symbol.

 ```bash
 beeching --name my-resource --exclude keep001:keep002
 ```

 The list of resources can be further restricted to only cull certain types of resource using the `--resource-types` option.
-This example will only delete resources of the type `Microsoft.Storage/storageAccounts`.
+This example will only axe resources of the type `Microsoft.Storage/storageAccounts`.

 ```bash
 beeching --name my-resource --resource-types Microsoft.Storage/storageAccounts
 ```

 Again multiple options can be specified by separating them with the `:` symbol as shown in this example which will axe only storage accounts and virtual networks.

 ```bash
 beeching --name my-resource --resource-types Microsoft.Storage/storageAccounts:Microsoft.Network/virtualNetworks